copier-org/copier/docs/configuring.md

 -   CLI flags: `-a`, `--answers-file`
 -   Default value: `.copier-answers.yml`

-File where answers will be recorded by default.
+Path to a file where answers will be recorded by default.
+The path must be relative to the project root.

 !!! tip